 A structured proforma was designed and used to extract data from gynaecological ward and operating theatre registers and the hospital medical records.
 Permission was obtained from the Head of the Department of Records for retrieval of the folders.
 Information included socio-demographic characteristics, clinical features and their duration on admission and types of surgery done.
 Detailed information on operative procedures is further maintained in the operation theatre register.
-Data was entered and analyzed using the statistical package for social sciences (SPSS) IBM version 25.0 (Armonk, NY).
+Data were entered and analyzed using the Statistical Package for the Social Sciences (SPSS) IBM version 25.0 (Armonk, NY).
 Frequency and percentages were calculated for the categorical variables.
 The study was approved by the Ethics Review Committee of the hospital.